rominator1983/completeModInstallationManual/README.md

      3. After installing when asked for sending system information select not to send in order to not cause unneccessary network trafic.
      4. `sudo apt-get install ubuntustudio-installer -y`

-4. Install Ubuntu studio and needed components
+4. Install Ubuntu studio and its components

     `sudo apt-get install ubuntustudio-installer -y`